Kokshetau: Telecommunication

+In addition to the mobile network providers, Kazakhtelecom provides internet services.

+Kazpost is the official national postal operator of Kazakhstan.
+Based in Kokshetau, it currently operates through 10 postal offices in city.

 Media

 Kokshetau is the center of television and radio broadcasting in Akmola Region.
+Many public and private TV and radio channels operate in Kokshetau.
+Media in Kokshetau covers print media, newspapers, publisher, broadcast, local TV stations, and Internet, with some media having influence over the region.
 All major Kazakhstani newspapers are active in Kokshetau.
-There are local TV stations, the Internet, and print media.
 The city has a developed telecommunications system.

-Newspapers
+Newspapers and magazines

 Kokshetau's first newspaper was the weekly Tselinnyy kray, established in 1920, which would change its name to the Akmolinskaya Pravda in 1992.
 In the city, there are some popular urban newspapers.
 Akmolinskaya Pravda, Stepnoy mayak and Kokshetau are Russian-language media headquartered in the city.
 Akmolinskaya Pravda is the oldest newspaper of the city.